Structural thermokinetic modelling: Kinetic models and reaction elasticities

-\myparagraph{Reconstruction of kinetic rate laws from state variables and elasticities} The scaled elasticities in elasticity sampling are not directly given by saturation values as in SKM, but are computed from them and from the known driving forces.
-Each sampled set of elasticities corresponds to a specific kinetic model with consistent rate constants.
-In a variant of the algorithm, we do not sample the saturation values ($\beta^{\rm M}_{li}$, $\beta^{\rm A}_{li}$, $\beta^{\rm I}_{li}$), but the dissociation constants ($k^{\rm M}_{li}, k^{\rm A}_{li}$, and $k^{\rm I}_{li}$).
-In both cases, the catalytic constants $k^{\pm}$ are computed from two constraints: the Haldane relations determine the ratio $k^{+}_{l}/k^{-}_{l}$, so both could still be proportionally scaled.
-For choosing the scaling, we either predefine the enzyme levels $u_{l}$ and scale the catalytic constants $k^{\pm}$ such that the reaction rate matches the predefined flux; or we predefine the $k^{\pm}$ values and solve for the enzyme levels.
+\myparagraph{Reconstruction of kinetic rate laws} The scaled elasticities in STM resemble the saturation values as in SKM, but depend on saturation values and thermodynamic forces.
+Each sampled elasticity matrix corresponds to one instance of the model ensemble, that is, a particular kinetic model with consistent kinetic constants.
+In a variant of the algorithm, we do not sample the saturation values directly ($\beta^{\rm M}_{li}$, $\beta^{\rm A}_{li}$, $\beta^{\rm I}_{li}$), but compute them from sampled dissociation constants ($\kM_{li}, \kA_{li}$, and $\kI_{li}$).
+In both cases, the catalytic constants $\kcatpm$ are computed from two constraints: the ratio $\kcatpl/\kcatml$ is determined by the Haldane relationships while their geometric mean $\sqrt{\kcatpl \cdot \kcatml}$, treated as a model parameter $\kV$, depends on their absolute scaling.
+To choose this scaling, we may either predefine the enzyme levels $e_{l}$ and scale the catalytic constants $\kcatpm$ such that the reaction rate matches the predefined flux; or we predefine the $\kcatpm$ values and solve for the enzyme levels.

-Finally, the rate laws of some reactions may be replaced by laws obtained from enzyme assays to make the model more accurate \cite{bghs:09}.
-For a consistent model, fluxes, concentrations, and equilibrium constants must match between these rate laws and the larger model.
-Therefore, either the numbers from the rate law must be used as constraints during elasticity sampling, or the rate constants and enzyme level in the rate law must be adjusted to match the numbers from the network model\footnote{With irreversible rate laws, the equilibrium constant can obviously disregarded}.
+\myparagraph{Combining modular and hand-curated rate laws} Once the rate laws have been reconstructed, some of them may be replaced by laws obtained from enzyme assays to make the model more realistic \cite{bghs:09}.
+To ensure a consistent model, the fluxes, concentrations, and equilibrium constants in these reactions must be equal between the reconstructed model and teh new rate laws to be inserted.
+There are different ways to guarantee this: either reaction rates and equilibrium constant, taken from the rate law, imposed as constraints when sampling the elasticities, or kinetic constants and enzyme level in the rate law are adjusted to the network model\footnote{If an irreversible rate law is given, the equilibrium constant can be ignored in the network model}.